 Intermittent fasting promotes weight loss and overall health by eliminating excess glucose in the bloodstream, promoting autophagy (cleaning up of damaged cells), and reducing inflammation (12).
 Studies have shown that intermittent fasting also increases levels of Human Growth Hormone (HGH), which promotes muscle gain (10).

-Unlike extremely restrictive diets, intermittent fasting is flexible enough to become a lifestyle.
-There are many variations of IF, including 20/4, 18/6, and 16/8, that can help one lose weight without feeling deprived.
+Unlike highly restrictive diets, intermittent fasting is flexible enough to become a lifestyle.
+Many variations of IF, including 20/4, 18/6, and 16/8, can help one lose weight without feeling deprived.